 2) Use an online invite system.
 Websites like evite.com allow you to email invitations and track RSVPs.

 3) Have paper and pens ready.
-People will be most motivated to take an action immediately after the movie, hand written letters are the most powerful, so make sure you have paper and a sample letter available, collect the letters to make sure they get delivered.
+People will be most motivated to take an action immediately after the movie, and hand-written letters are the most powerful, so make sure you have paper and a sample letter ready to go, then remember to collect the letters to make sure they get delivered.
 You can also have a petition or postcards available.
 (Check out the section above on postcards and petitions for more information.)

-4) Consider inviting local elected officials to your party like your local city council person, mayor, or even your representative.
+4) Consider inviting local elected officials to your party like your local city council person, mayor, or your congressional representative.

-5) Write a letter to the editor to your local newspaper outlining local support for the issue after the event.
+5) Write a letter to the editor after the event to your local newspaper outlining local support for the issue.
 Call on your representative and senators to help work to conserve and restore wild Alaska.

 6) Take photos of your event and send us [lois(at)alaskawild(dot)org] a report on how your event went.
 Your photos and story will inspire others to host events of their own!